Skip to main content

 For men experiencing symptoms of low testosterone, a common and effective protocol involves Testosterone Cypionate.
 This form of testosterone is administered via weekly intramuscular injections, typically at a concentration of 200mg/ml.
 The intramuscular route ensures a steady release of the hormone into the bloodstream, providing consistent levels throughout the week.
 The objective is to bring circulating testosterone levels into a healthy, physiological range, alleviating symptoms associated with hypogonadism.

-To maintain the body’s natural and preserve fertility, many protocols incorporate Gonadorelin.
+To maintain the body’s natural testosterone production and preserve fertility, many protocols incorporate Gonadorelin.
 This peptide is administered via subcutaneous injections, usually twice weekly.
 Gonadorelin acts on the pituitary gland, stimulating the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), which are crucial for testicular function and sperm production.
 This co-administration helps mitigate the suppressive effect that exogenous testosterone can have on the HPG axis.

 Another vital component in male TRT protocols is Anastrozole, an oral tablet typically taken twice weekly.
 Testosterone can convert into estrogen in the body through an enzyme called aromatase.
 While some estrogen is necessary for male health, excessive levels can lead to undesirable side effects such as gynecomastia (breast tissue development), water retention, and mood disturbances.
 Anastrozole functions as an aromatase inhibitor, blocking this conversion and helping to maintain a healthy testosterone-to-estrogen ratio.